phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/globals_management.rst

         STANDARD_MODULE_PROPERTIES_EX
     };

-What must be noted here, is that PHP provides no facility if you would have wanted to persist the scores accross requests.
+What must be noted here, is that PHP provides no facility if you would have wanted to persist the scores across requests.
 That would have needed a persistent shared storage, such as a file, a database, some memory area, etc...
-PHP has not been designed to persist informations accross requests in its heart, so it provides nothing to do so, but provides utilities to access request-bound global space like we showed.
+PHP has not been designed to persist informations across requests in its heart, so it provides nothing to do so, but provides utilities to access request-bound global space like we showed.

 Then, easy enough we initialize an array in ``RINIT()``, and we destroy it in ``RSHUTDOWN()``.
 Remember that